 Compared to the rest of the San Diego market, the Midway District submarket has higher rates, and you'll have to negotiate above asking rent to be in this hot submarket.

 In the last 90 days, 19 listings have been made available, which means new availabilities most likley are leasing quickly.
 You'll want to be prepared to make an offer immediately.
 About 5% of the available leases in the Midway District are subleases, so you will probably have to consider a longer term lease.
 There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.

 Even though the median size is 4,080 sqft, there are still 0 listings below 2,000 sqft.
 Most properties in this market are around 2 floors.
 Most buildings in this market were built in 1972 and are Class A.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
 Finance and insurance are the dominant industries in this region.
-Commute by motorcycle is the most popular way to get to work amongst Midway District occupants.
-Commuting around an hour and a half a day is the norm for those who opt to reside in this part of town.
+Commute by motorcycle is the most popular way to get to work amongst Midway District folk.
+Commuting approximately an hour and a half a day is the norm for those who opt to reside in this part of town.